Sunday, June 20, 2021

 54110491

 The Heirloom Gardener is a multi-purpose gardening and philosophy guide by John Forti.
 Due out 22nd June 2021 from Workman Publishing on their Timber Press imprint, it's 264 pages and will be available in hardcover and ebook formats.
+The audiobook format has been released by Hachette Audio on 21st October 2025.

 The author has collected culture tips, some traditional skills, and philosophy in an alphabetical primer format.
 The chapters are arranged from angelica to zucchini and visit such skills as foraging (safely), grafting, and foraging and using kelp to help increase biomass and trace minerals in soil along the way.